 Have you ever pictured the Trinity as a hierarchy?
 I know I have.
 We tend to think in these lines since this is what we’re familiar with; and so we have trouble understanding how God operates.
 While God is everywhere and knows everything and potentially could run and rule every tiny little detail of His creation, He refrains from doing so.
 It’s very characteristic of God to delegate.
 A prominent example: His hands-off approach with planet Earth.
 He gave humans this planet as an assignment and made them chief administrators (Genesis 1:28):

 God blessed them and said to them, “Be fruitful and increase in number; fill the earth and subdue it.
 Rule over the fish in the sea and the birds in the sky and over every living creature that moves on the ground.”

-It’s important to note that members of God’s kingdom see themselves as caretakers of this planet, not as owners.
-This attitude is entirely different from the common approach and rules out a seedbed of many wars and conflicts: human greed.
+Members of God’s kingdom see themselves as caretakers of this planet, not owners – ruling out human greed, the seedbed of many wars and conflicts.

 While human civilizations have been largely institutionalized, by contrast Heaven is not, which is why Church does not work very well as an institution.
 Church is best represented by believers focused on loving God and people.
 Throughout history, human institutions have repeatedly failed, especially in the area of unity.
 God’s concept of peace on the other hand took on flesh and blood with the arrival of the Prince of Peace, Jesus.
 He preached in His sermon on the mount (Matthew 5:9):

 “Blessed are the peacemakers, for they will be called children of God.”